rahuljadhav/ElasticSearch_HeadPlugin_Docker/README.md

 Installed plugins:

 - [AWS Cloud](https://github.com/elastic/elasticsearch-cloud-aws) - Allows usage of AWS API for unicast discovery and S3 repositories for snapshots.
-Supports version 2.7.1

-- [BigDesk](http://bigdesk.org/): Provides live charts and statistics for an Elasticsearch cluster.
-You can open a browser and navigate to `http://localhost:9200/_plugin/bigdesk/` it will open Bigdesk and auto-connect to the ES node.

 - [Elasticsearch Head](http://mobz.github.io/elasticsearch-head/): A web front end for an Elasticsearch cluster.
 Open `http://localhost:9200/_plugin/head/` and it will run it as a plugin within the Elasticsearch cluster.